PART ONE: Primordial Sea Salé

 “Not at all, my dear,” Serpiz moltenly chuckled as he rather contentedly sat back upon his curvaceous golden gelatin couch.
 “Boys, I don’t believe you’ve heard much about the Birds of Paradise beyond their anatomy.
 They are a large community that occupies a dozen sky islands in orbit through Gaia’s atmosphere.
 The name meaning weighted wing, the island of Waznflügel passes over the Tartak Sea vicinity around this time of year–Wazn being a star in the Dove constellation, and the star system Planet Gaia’s winged eirwin genetics originate from.’

-‘The Waznflügel Tribe is the most diplomatic with the rest of the planet, and they are official ambassadors for their sub-race.
+‘The Waznflügel Clan is the most diplomatic with the rest of the planet, and they are official ambassadors for their sub-race.
 In contrast to the other Birds of Paradise, they do not hesitate to descend to the surface, and may already be confiscating their stolen property.”

 Unlike the far more populous winged race they were related to, the skyfolk known as the Birds of Paradise had wings fused to their arms like birds–that’s all Chains had known until now.